-As of June 30, 2018, our fleet consisted of 13 LNG carriers, including eight vessels with modern TFDE propulsion and five modern steam propulsion vessels ("Steam").
+As of September 30, 2018, our fleet consisted of 13 LNG carriers, including eight vessels with modern TFDE propulsion and five modern steam propulsion vessels ("Steam").
 We also have options and other rights under which we may acquire additional LNG carriers from GasLog, as described below.
 We believe that such options and rights provide us with significant built-in growth opportunities.
 We may also acquire vessels or other LNG infrastructure assets from shipyards or other owners.

 We operate our vessels mainly under multi-year charters with fixed-fee contracts that generate predictable cash flows during the life of these charters.
-One of our vessels currently operates in the spot market through the Cool Pool.
+One of our vessels currently operates in the spot market through the Cool Pool, an LNG carrier pooling arrangement operated by GasLog and Golar LNG Ltd. (the "Cool Pool").
 We intend to grow our portfolio through further acquisitions of LNG carriers or other LNG infrastructure assets from GasLog and third parties.
 However, we cannot assure you that we will make any particular acquisition or that, as a consequence, we will successfully grow our distributions per common unit.
 Among other things, our ability to acquire additional LNG carriers or other LNG infrastructure assets will be dependent upon our ability to raise additional equity and debt financing.